 The credit may not exceed one thousand dollars (\$1,000) for any single installation.
-The credit may not exceed the amount of tax for the taxable year reduced by the sumof all tax credits allowable, except payments of tax by or on behalf of the taxpayer.
+The credit may not exceed the amount of tax for the taxable year reduced by the sum of all tax credits allowable, except payments of tax by or on behalf of the taxpayer.
 Any unused portions of the credit may not be carried forward.

-13. Credit for Manufacturing Cigarettes for Exportation (G.S.
+12. Credit for Manufacturing Cigarettes for Exportation (G.S.
 105-130.45)

-An income tax credit is allowed to a corporation engaged in the business of manufacturing cigarettes in the United States for exportation to a foreign country.
-(Effective for taxable years beginning on or after January 1, 2004, exportation destinations can include a possession of the United States and a commonwealth of the United States that is not a state in addition to a foreign country.)
+Effective for cigarettes exported before January 1, 2005, an income tax credit is allowed to a corporation engaged in the business of manufacturing cigarettes in the United States for exportation to a foreign country.
+Effective for taxable years beginning on or after January 1, 2004, exportation destinations can include a possession of the United States and a commonwealth of the United States that is not a state in addition to a foreign country.
+Effective for cigarettes exported on or after January 1, 2005, G.S.
+105-130.45 was amended to require a corporation to waterborne export cigarettes and other tobacco products through the North Carolina State Ports during the taxable year to qualify for the credit.
+However, the calculation of the credit is not limited to just cigarettes that are waterborne exported.
 The amount of credit available is based on the current year's exportation volume compared to the base year's exportation volume.
-In the case of a successor in business, the amount of credit allowed under this section is determined by comparing the exportation volume of the corporation in the year for which the credit is claimed with all of the corporation's predecessor corporations' combined base year exportation volume, rounded to the nearest whole percentage.
+In the case of a successor in business, the amount of credit allowed under this section is determined by comparing the exportation volume of the corporation in the year for which the credit is claimed with all of the corporaton's predecessor corporations' combined base year exportation volume, rounded to the nearest whole percentage.
 The amount of credit may not exceed six million dollars (\$6,000,000) and is computed as follows:

-Current Year's Exportation Volume Compared to its Amount of Credit per 1000
+Current Yr.'s Exportation Volume Compared to its Base Yr.'s Exportation Volume Amount of Credit per 1000 Cigarettes Exported

-Base Year's Exportation Volume Cigarettes Exported

 120% or more 40 cents

 119% - 100% 35 cents

 99% - 80% 30 cents

 79% - 60% 25 cents

 59% - 50% 20 cents

 Less than 50% None